DraphonyLearning/AZJava-Azure-for-Java-Developers/Labs/M02-StorageAccount.md

 ### Files
 1. Acquiring the Lease for the current BlobItem
-    * Try to delete on the portal when you have acquire the Lease.
+    * Delete the BlobItem on the [Azure Portal](https://portal.azure.com) when you have acquired the Lease.
 Does it work?
 2. Create a Shared Access Signature from a given Shared Access Policy
-    * Delete the SAP after you have acquire the SAS.
+    * Delete the SAP after you have acquired the SAS.
+Use your SAS again.
 Does it still work?
-3. Allow user to upload files as BlockBlob, AppendBlob and PageBlob
+3. Enable user to upload files as BlockBlob, AppendBlob and PageBlob
 4. Decrease the access tier of a blob. (**Do not increase the access tier, this will cause extra charges!**).
     * You can do this all blob types?